- 2 days ago

 Anderson specializes in the creation and performance of new music through commissioning and collaborating with composers.
 Some of these projects have produced new works by Paul Lansky, Marc Mellits, Zack Browning, Steven Snowden, Jonathan Kolm, John Serry, Martin Bresnick, Halim El-Dabh, and Travis Jeffords.
 Also active as a composer, Anderson wrote and recorded the soundtrack for the award winning documentary film Standard Deviation.
 Anderson self-publishes original works through +Two Media.
 Universal Editions, Santa Barbara Music, and Alfred, are also currently publishing some of his projects.

-Additionally, Dr. Anderson is highly active in the Percussive Arts Society community where he is currently President of the Florida chapter and a member of the Music Technology Committee.
+Additionally, Dr. Anderson is highly active in the Percussive Arts Society community where he is a past President of the Florida chapter and a member of the Music Technology Committee.
 Dr. Anderson completed his undergraduate work in Music Education at the University of Central Florida and received his Masters of Music and Doctorate of Music Arts in Percussion Performance from the University of Texas at Austin.